Raksha1209/learning-php/README.md

-Refered BroCode's one shot tutorial for PHP,Thanks!!
+Thanks to BroCode's one shot tutorial for PHP,!!